Continuum Scholars Faculty Development Grants

 Our goal through this program and these lectures is to build a community committed to an ongoing conversation about faith, vocation and scholarship.

 The application deadline coincides with the Nyenhuis Grant deadline.

 As a Continuum Scholar, you will:

-during which you will articulate and explore the following:
+you will articulate and explore the following:

 - Theological perspectives on the vocation of scholarship

 - The current state of theological reflection and engagement in your research field(s) and discipline(s)

 - The ecumenical continuum of theological perspectives through which our colleagues at Hope College and within higher education approach their own scholarship

 - Make an on-campus presentation on faith, vocation and scholarship during the academic year